Darlene Gillespie: Legal battle

 In the late 1980s, Gillespie began a legal battle against Disney and the Screen Actors Guild for royalties and residual payments for record sales and reruns of The Mickey Mouse Club.
 Gillespie had previously sustained a back injury from a fall that ended her medical career as a nurse.
 This legal battle strained her relationship with her former Mouseketeers castmates.

 She was banned from participating in the 40th anniversary Mickey Mouse Club documentary because of her criticisms of Disney and Funicello.

 Personal life

 Following The Mickey Mouse Club, Gillespie finished high school at Providence High in Burbank.
 She later graduated from University with a nursing degree, specializing in heart surgery.
 She devoted her adult life in the medical field as a nurse.

 Gillespie has two children, David and Lisa.
 She has been married four times.

 Arrests

 In 1997, she was charged with petty theft for helping her then-fiancé Jerry Fraschilla shoplift four women's shirts.
 She was found guilty and sentenced to three days in jail and three years' probation.
 Gillespie, then 56 years old, denied the charges and filed preliminary papers to appeal.
 The disposition is unclear.

-In December 1998, she was convicted in federal court of aiding her third husband, Fraschilla, to purchase securities using a check-kiting scheme.
+In December 1998, she was convicted in federal court of aiding her, by then, third husband, Fraschilla, to purchase securities using a check-kiting scheme.
 She was sentenced to two years in prison, but was released after serving only three months.